-Within the study area, the City, Port, and Caltrans as well as private entities are responsible for managing parking.
+Within the study area, the City and the Port as well as private entities are responsible for managing parking.
 The Port of San Francisco is responsible for on-street and off-street parking resources within its jurisdiction, including spaces along The Embarcadero.
 The San Francisco DPT is responsible for on-street parking outside Port jurisdiction.
 Off-street parking resources outside Port jurisdiction are generally privately owned and managed.
-Some off-street parking areas are located on land owned by Caltrans, which leases lots to private operators.
+Some off-street parking areas are located on land owned by Caltrans, which leases lots to private operators, usually through short term leases.